brave/brave-browser/README.md

 npm install

 # this takes 30-45 minutes to run
-# the Chromium source is downloaded which has a large history
+# the Chromium source is downloaded, which has a large history
 npm run init
 ```
-brave-core based android builds should use `npm run init -- --target_os=android --target_arch=arm` (or whatever CPU type you want to build for)
+brave-core based android builds should use `npm run init -- --target_os=android --target_arch=arm` (or whichever CPU type you want to build for)

-You can also set the target_os and target_arch for init and build using
+You can also set the target_os and target_arch for init and build using:

 ```
 npm config set target_os android